Kefriis/mandags-spil/README.md

 - ❌ Users will be able to define their player tags for different games to automate score assignment from games where they have assigned a user tag.

 ## API
-- to run migrations make sure that Ef Core tools are installed and run  dotnet ef database update --connection < connection string >
+- to run migrations make sure that Ef Core tools are installed and run  dotnet ef database update --connection < connection string > --context PersistenceContext